Arlington Tree Co.

 Most tree problems don't announce themselves.
 They build quietly — a pest taking hold, a branch losing attachment, a root zone slowly compacting.
 By the time you notice, the work is bigger than it needed to be.

 The Tree Steward program is a standing relationship.
-I make my orchard round on a regular schedule — ladder up if needed, checking in on bugs, watching for what's changed season to season.
-After a storm I check in before you have to call.
+I make my orchard round on a regular schedule — checking in on bugs, watching for what's changed season to season.
+After a storm I reach out before you have to call.

 You get someone who knows your trees.
 I get a route worth driving.